Welcome to the Psychotherapy practice of Tara Dwyer.

 I can provide a safe connection where you can share your concerns and your struggles about your personal relationships, your family, your work, and your self.
 I will listen to you with my full attention, and I will help you to deepen your understanding of yourself to define goals for your future.
 I will support you through these difficult times and the process of making and living through change.

 Psychotherapy is a designated time that you set aside for yourself to focus on your specific concerns.
-In 2020 some of us have been forced into an abundance of alone time that we are wondering how to use.
-Some of us are being challenged more than ever to make private time for ourselves with no distractions.
 A therapy session is an opportunity for you to prioritize your own mental health and emotional well-being.
 In these times of unprecedented change and uncertainty about the future, more than ever we need to take care of ourselves and find ways to progress from surviving to thriving.
-In the midst of all the hardships, every day I hear stories of people who are caring for others, creating opportunities, and embracing change; you can find a way to be part of this too.
+In the midst of hardship, every day I hear stories of people who are caring for others, creating opportunities, and embracing change; you can find a way to bring inspiration into your own life and be part of this too.